cn0047/stash/ed/p/README.md

 Bandwidth - count of lines on high-way.
 Latency - speed limit on high-way.

+Upstream network traffic - flow of data sent from a client or local network towards a remote server.
+Downstream network traffic - flow of data received by a client or local network from a remote server.

 The 95th percentile is a widely used mathematical calculation to evaluate the regular and sustained utilization of a network pipe.
 Basically the 95th percentile says that 95% of the time, the usage is below this amount.